-Each freephone HESC number shall provide a free of charge access to a common service of a social value across all member states.
+Each HESC number shall provide a free of charge access to a common service of a social value across all member states.
 The list of HESC numbers assigned by the EC may be viewed via the HESC Register.

 The implementation of any of these 116 numbers does not in any way imply that numbers currently being used to provide similar services shall be superseded.
 Any other short codes being used for specific social needs in individual countries may be maintained.

-Ministry for the Economy, Investment and Small Business (MEIB) in conjunction with the MCA have launched the procedure to apply for and assign 116 numbers that have already been reserved at an EU level.
+The Ministry for the Economy and Industry (MEI) in conjunction with the MCA have launched the procedure to apply for and assign 116 numbers that have already been reserved at an EU level.
 This procedure will also involve other Ministries depending on the policy area of the particular HESC number being treated.